 Participants in our internship and fellows programs are given a special opportunity to truly understand how we provide great customer service and improved administrative programs at NIH, through rotation assignments in scientific, administration, and program management; skill-building and leadership seminars; and mentoring by senior leaders.
 Through these experiences, graduates of our programs gain valuable experience, build important networks, and develop unique perspectives at NIH that helps them advance in their careers.

-I am excited about the ATC goals and activities planned for 2017 and hope that you will take this opportunity to explore NIH’s Management Intern and Presidential Management Fellows programs.
-In an era of transparency and continuous improvement, I am always interested in hearing from you about our programs.
-If you have suggestions or questions, please drop me an e-mail at: firstname.lastname@example.org.
+We are excited about the ATC goals and activities planned for 2019 and hope that you will take this opportunity to explore NIH’s Management Intern and Presidential Management Fellows programs.
+In an era of transparency and continuous improvement, we are always interested in hearing from you about our programs.
+If you have suggestions or questions, please drop me an e-mail at: email@example.com.

 There is a corresponding subcommittee for each of the intern/fellow programs.
 The subcommittee structure includes a Chair, Vice Chair, and Past Chair.
 Additionally, there are several members from the NIH Institutes/Centers, recent graduates of the PMF/MI programs who serve as Externs, and a Program Manager.

 The MI Program is the NIH’s longest-running intern program that is exclusively for current NIH federal employees.
 Established in 1957, there are over 400 interns that have graduated from this program.
 The program offers highly motivated NIH employees an opportunity to explore different administrative fields.